gokulm/BoltOn/docs/index.md

 --------
 This method does the following:

-* It groups the executing assembly, all the assemblies of the other modules and the assemblies passed to BoltOnAssemblies() to a collection, sorts them based on the assembly dependencies, and finally scans for all the classes that implement `IRegistrationTask` and executes them in the order of the assembly dependencies.
-<br />The assemblies collection can be accessed from `RegistrationTaskContext` and `PostRegistrationTaskContext` of the registration tasks.
-* A built-in registration task called [BoltOnRegistrationTask](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Bootstrapping/BoltOnRegistrationTask.cs) registers all the interfaces with **single** implementation as trasient.
+* Registers all the interfaces in the calling assembly and assemblies passed to BoltOnAssemblies() method with **single** implementation as trasient.

-**Custom registrations:**
+* Registers all the [Mediator](mediator) handlers.

+**Note:**

+* The order of the methods called is important though.
+If BoltOnEFModule() is called after BoltOnAssemblies(), the assemblies passed to the latter method will override the registrations.
 * To exclude classes from registration, decorate them with `[ExcludeFromRegistration]` attribute.
-* For all the other registration scopes like scoped or singleton, or to register interfaces with more than one implementations, implement `IRegistrationTask` and use the context.Container (which is of type `IServicesCollection`) to register them.

-Example:

-    public class CustomRegistrationTask : IRegistrationTask
-	{
-		public void Run(RegistrationTaskContext context)
-		{
-			var container = context.Container;
-			container.AddSingleton<IUnitOfWorkOptionsBuilder, CustomUnitOfWorkOptionsBuilder>();
-			container.AddScoped<ITestService, TestService>();
-		}
-	}

-** Note: **
-Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
+* Use the BoltOnOptions' extension method like BoltOnEFModule to attach the other modules.
 Each and every module calls other extension methods to attach their own dependent modules.

 TightenBolts()
 --------------
 This extension method scans all the `IPostRegistrationTask` in the assembly collection formed by BoltOn() and executes them.
+The post registration tasks support ctor injection.

 To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IPostRegistrationTask`.